 Translation is exacting work that requires not only a good working knowledge of least two languages and the ability to concentrate for long periods of time, but also excellent writing skills.
 As respected American translator Edith Grossman has recently noted, “every competent translator has to be a writer, because that is what we do.
 We write, in the guise of the person we are translating.”
 When asked what someone could do to become a better writer, Spanish novelist Javier Marías turned the tables, saying, “I’d recommend trying translation . . . to anyone who wants to write . . .
 I’m aware that my own skills as a writer have improved thanks to translation, which is a marvelous literary exercise.”

-Translation and copyediting are both good schools for learning many new things, from the names of previously unimagined mechanical parts to the subtleties of esoteric theories.
-Translators and copy editors are students for life, always working on their vocabulary and style and forever improving their knowledge of the sectors they translate for.
-However, both should bring a wealth of personal knowledge and experience to their professional projects.
+Gaining a good sense of how information conveyed in one language should be expressed in another requires years of comparative reading.
+Translators must be lifelong students, always striving to improve their writing skills and their knowledge of the sectors they translate for.
+They should also be prepared to bring a wealth of personal knowledge and experience to their professional projects.
 To quote Carol Fisher Saller, the author of the delightful book The Subversive Copy Editor, a person who works with someone else’s words should be “liberally educated and culturally literate.”
-Everything that translators and copy editors have heard, read, or observed throughout their lives―from the fine print in a contract to a favorite line of a beloved poem―contributes to the work that they do.
+Everything that translators have heard, read, or observed throughout their lives―from the fine print in a contract to a favorite line of a beloved poem―contributes to the quality of the work that they do.

-I also invite you to have a look at the links to other articles related to translation, language, and culture posted in Google+.
+I also invite you to have a look at my professional website.